-- A. Protests Contestants within the same class shall have the right to protest technical violations of these rules by a competitor in the same class.
-Technical rules shall be interpreted to be those governing the qualifications of the race boat itself, its engines, its structure, and its conformance with descriptive rules established to describe its eligibility to complete in its class - B. Written Filing All protests must be filed in writing with the event referee. - C. Timing - Protests must be filed in writing with the Referee not later than one hour after the completion of that race along with the required protest fee. - D. Specifics All protests shall state which rule was violated. - E. Notification Should the Referee determine that all requirements for a protest have been satisfied, he shall accept the protest and immediately take whatever action is necessary to resolve the protest as soon as possible.
+- Protests Contestants within the same class shall have the right to protest technical violations of these rules by a competitor in the same class.
+Technical rules shall be interpreted to be those governing the qualifications of the race boat itself, its engines, its structure, and its conformance with descriptive rules established to describe its eligibility to complete in its class - 5.2 Written Filing All protests must be filed in writing or by email with the event referee. - 5.3 Timing Protests must be filed in writing with the Referee not later than three hours after the completion of that race along with the required protest fee. - 5.4 Specifics All protests shall state which rule was violated. - 5.5 Notification Should the Referee determine that all requirements for a protest have been satisfied, he shall accept the protest and immediately take whatever action is necessary to resolve the protest as soon as possible.
 Upon acceptance the written protest or a copy thereof shall be provided to the protested team owner or his representative as soon as practical.
-The decision of the Referee shall be made as quickly as possible and communicated to all parties concerned. - F. Handling of Protest Fees - If the protest is upheld the protest fee shall be returned to the protesting party.
-Should the protest be denied a portion of the protest fee shall be paid to the owner of the boat protested to defer the cost of any tear down with the balance to be retained by APBA. - G. Supervision by APBA Official In the event of a tear down under these rules an approved inspector must be present during and supervise the teardown process and file a written report detailing the findings with the ORC. - H.Fees protests must be accompanied by the proper fee in accordance with the following schedule: - 1. \$1000.00 for a Stage I protest. - 2. \$2500.00 for a Stage II protest. - 3. \$5000.00 for a Stage III protest.
+The decision of the Referee shall be made as quickly as possible and communicated to all parties concerned. - 5.6 Handling of Protest Fees If the protest is upheld the protest fee shall be returned to the protesting party.
+Should the protest be denied a portion of the protest fee shall be paid to the owner of the boat protested to defer the cost of any tear down with the balance to be retained by APBA. - 5.7 Supervision by APBA Official In the event of a tear down under these rules an approved inspector must be present during and supervise the teardown process and file a written report detailing the findings with the ORC. - 5.8 Fees protests must be accompanied by the proper fee in accordance with the following schedule: - a. \$1000.00 for a Stage I protest. - b. \$2500.00 for a Stage II protest. - c. \$5000.00 for a Stage III protest.